eslint/eslint/docs/rules/no-empty.md

 * `"allowEmptyCatch": true` allows empty `catch` clauses (that is, which do not contain a comment)

+* `"allowEmptyWithComments": false` makes a block who only contains comments invalid.

 ### allowEmptyCatch

 Examples of additional **correct** code for this rule with the `{ "allowEmptyCatch": true }` option: